OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 ```

 ---
-# Boot the compute node with the debug image
+# Boot the Compute Node with the Debug Image

 Boot the first compute node into the debug image, following the console: